gudsson/airline-app/README.md

 # Airline App

-Simple react app to practice manipulating data and using hooks.
+Simple react app to practice manipulating data and using React hooks.